sclorg/s2i-ruby-container/2.5/README.md

 --------
 Dockerfile and other sources are available on https://github.com/sclorg/s2i-ruby-container.
 In that repository you also can find another versions of Python environment Dockerfiles.
-Dockerfile for CentOS is called Dockerfile, Dockerfile for RHEL is called Dockerfile.rhel7.
+Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 it's `Dockerfile.rhel8` and the Fedora Dockerfile is called Dockerfile.fedora.